2022 Winter Paralympics closing ceremony

 The closing ceremony of the 2022 Winter Paralympics took place at the Beijing National Stadium in Beijing, China, on March 13, 2022.

 Preparations

 The site of the closing ceremony, the Beijing National Stadium, was redeveloped in preparation for the ceremonies of both the 2022 Winter Olympics and the 2022 Winter Paralympics.

-Zhang Yimou is the director of the closing ceremony of the 2022 Winter Paralympics.
-He is also the director of the opening ceremony as well as the opening and closing ceremonies of the 2022 Winter Olympics.
+Zhang Yimou was the director of the closing ceremony of the 2022 Winter Paralympics.
+He was also the director of the opening ceremony as well as the opening and closing ceremonies of the 2022 Winter Olympics.

 Entry of countries' and regions' flags & Parade of nations

 The flags of the 46 competing nations entered the stadium accompanied by an arrangement of Beethoven's Ode to Joy.

 Call of Love Performance

 Handover of the Paralympic flag

 Anna Scavuzzo and Gianpietro Ghedina, the vice mayors of Milan and Cortina d'Ampezzo, Italy, respectively, were at the closing ceremony for the handover of the Paralympic flag, as the 2026 Winter Paralympics is scheduled to be held in Milan and Cortina d'Ampezzo, Italy.